 Presenting Life Staging® online for the first time was quite a challenge!
 Though feet quite confident after a trial some great colleagues offered me before the presentation.
 Improvisation and creativity is what Life Staging® is all about- and being congruent with that I guess, is important.
 Like my colleague Dance Therapist Danielle Fraenkel says: Connection not perfection!

-For almost a year now, I have participated in a Zoom Group twice a week organized by colleagues in the International Network AGPA, American Group Psychotherapy Association.
+For almost two years now, I have participated in a Zoom Group twice a week organized by colleagues in the International Network AGPA, American Group Psychotherapy Association.
 The aim is to connect members and to support each other during Corona.
 Everything is improvised and quite "leaderless" which is both challenging and developing, especially since all dialogue takes place in English.
 It is fantastic to getting to know colleagues both professionally and privately from all over the world.
 Talking and listening in real time with and to so many interesting and experienced colleagues in China, Singapore, Serbia, USA, Israel, England, Brazil etc. is a very rich experience!

 Around 1500 Family Therapists from Europe, and some from elsewhere, met at EFTA’s conference in Naples.How do you arrange for that?
 Where do you find space for all of them?
 How to give room for all the people who want to present?
 Cut down the time and space of course.
 So what do we get?
 “The classroom model,” as it is at the University with 3-5 presenters in a row and the audience opposite, withoften unrelated presentations, created gaps between presenters and a gap between presenters and the audience.
 A fragmented and tiring experience, also due to similarity in the way the content was presented, verbally or/and by power points.
 Of course there were some really good exceptions!
 Mostly this was about the fact that there were fewer presentations that split the time or that the content was better connected.